 Provide an intuitive submenu title.
 Provide a succinct, descriptive title that hints at the menu items the submenu contains.
 For guidance, see Menu and Menu Item Titles.

 Use a submenu instead of indenting menu items.
-Indentation results in an inconsistent interface and doesn’t clearly express relationships between menu items.
+Indentation results in an inconsistent interface and doesn’t express relationships between menu items.
 If you need to indent, then a submenu is a better choice.

 Organizing Menu Items